 The HTML Plaintext Element (

-<plaintext>) renders everything following the start tag as raw text, without interpreting any HTML.
+<plaintext>) renders everything following the start tag as raw text, ignoring any following HTML.
 There is no closing tag, since everything after it is considered raw text.

-- A monospaced font can also be applied to a simple
+- A monospaced font can be applied to any HTML element via a CSS

 This element implements the

-Implementation note: Up to Gecko 1.9.2 inclusive, Firefox implements the interface
+Implementation note: In Gecko 1.9.2 and before, Firefox implements the interface

 HTMLSpanElement for this element.